shimmerjs/.universe/README.md

 ## Prior Art

-- https://github.com/mitchellh/nixos-config for general layout and approach in a flakey world.
+- https://github.com/mitchellh/nixos-config provided great inspiration and an initial foothold for general layout and approach in a flakey world.
+Still hate Terraform, though.
 - [Activating `nix-darwin` settings on switch instead of next login](https://medium.com/@zmre/nix-darwin-quick-tip-activate-your-preferences-f69942a93236)